dhatcher8/movie-classification/README.md

 The final layer uses `sigmoid` to produce a 20-element vector (for the 20 different genres) with prediction values ranging from 0 to 1 for each output class.
 This is prefered to the  `softmax activation` function as we have a multi-label classifier not a multi class classifier.

 ![CNNGraphic](dataset/images/CNNmodel.jpeg)
+Figure 5 [4]

 Finally our model is optimized using Tensorflow's Adam Optimization algorithm, which is an extention of stochastic gradient decent, for reasons including speed of processing, more intuitive interpretation of the hyper-parameters, noise reduction, to name a few.

+# Adjusting our Model

+Based on our understanding of Convolutional Neural Networks, we wanted to adjust the parameters and layers of our base model in order to achieve different results to learn about our model.
+Based on tensorflow.keras.conv2D, we analyzed each parameter including filter size, number of filters, activation, and manipulated those that we thought would have the most significant impact on our model [3].

+-Original Model
+-Half number of filters
+-5x5 filters

 # Analysis and Discussion